psybits/gopsydose/README.md

 connection.
 It's also a lot slower to get data using the API compared to the local database.

+## gpd-names-configs

+This directory and it's use might be a bit confusing.
+This is an attempt at making a simple explanation.

+These files are all written manually, the program does not generate them.

+When the program is first ran, it looks for a directory "gpd-names-configs" in the current working directory.
+If it finds it, it copies the whole directory over to the config directory of the operating system user, which depends on the OS where it's located.
+If a copy is started, it will print where it wants to copy to and afterwards the path can be found again by running `gopsydose -get-paths`.

+When initializing the database properly, the contents of all the files in the now copied over "gpd-names-configs" directory are added to their own tables in the database.
+This is done once.
+The data is not modified, it's only read.
+In order to modify the data, the tables must be removed and recreated using the config files.
+The gopsydose API contains functions that do this.
+The CLI tool has a flag -overwrite-names.

+These stored names are used so that different inputs from the users can be considered valid, even if they're not present in the source.

+These names might change when something in the sources change.
+The config files can be manually modified to match those changes.
+The gopsydose source repository might also reflect those changes and the modifications can be fetched from there, but should be checked if they're not ahead or behind reality.

+After modification, the flag -overwrite-names can be used to reflect the changes in the database.

+### Global alternative names

+When adding a new log, the code first checks the global substance names, which is the "gpd-substance-names.toml" file.
+Remember, it doesn't check the file itself, but the data from the file added to the database.
+It compares the user input to the "AltNames" in the config file or more accurately, the "alternativeName" column in the database.
+If the user input matches one of the "altenative" names, it replaces the user input with the name set as "LocalName" in the config file or more accurately the "localName" column is the database.
+It then continues to the "source specific names".

+### Source specific names

+After the code has checked the global names, it checks the "source-names-local-configs" directory a.k.a. the "source specific names".
+The directory contains other directories which correspond to a source.
+So the "psychonautwiki" directory has names specific to the PsychonautWiki source.
+The config files in this subdirectories have the same layout as the global configs.
+They are also stored in the database.
+If a match is found, it will replace the replaced "global name" and that's the final valid output.
+This is the name used when further processing or storage is done.

 ## Terminal tool examples

 ### Basic options